 Nemat (Minouche) Shafik was Deputy Governor, Markets and Banking between 1 August 2014 and 28 February 2017.
 She will become Director of the London School of Economics in September 2017.

-Nemat (Minouche) Shafik became Deputy Governor of the Bank of England on 1 August 2014.
-She is responsible for reshaping the Bank's operations and balance sheet, including ensuring robust risk management practices and to lead the design and execution of quantitative easing by the MPC.
+She was responsible for reshaping the Bank's operations and balance sheet, including ensuring robust risk management practices and leading the design and execution of quantitative easing by the MPC.

-She is also overseeing the implementation of reforms to the Bank's Sterling Monetary Framework; leading the Bank's work to build fair, efficient and effective financial markets; and reviewing and strengthening the Bank's Markets and Banking areas, including a market intelligence and reform of the high value payments system.
+Dr Shafik also oversaw the implementation of reforms to the Bank's Sterling Monetary Framework; led the Bank's work to build fair, efficient and effective financial markets; and reviewed and strengthened the Bank's Markets and Banking areas, including market intelligence and reform of the high value payments system.

-Dr Shafik is jointly responsible for the Bank's international surveillance, analysis and engagement.
-She represents the Bank in international groups and institutions, including as G20 Deputy and in the Bank's engagement with the IMF, overseas central banks and the Bank for International Settlements (BIS).
-Dr Shafik sits on the Monetary Policy Committee, the Financial Policy Committee, the Bank’s Court of Directors and the Board of the Prudential Regulation Authority.
+Dr Shafik was jointly responsible for the Bank's international surveillance, analysis and engagement.
+She represented the Bank in international groups and institutions, including as G20 Deputy and in the Bank's engagement with the IMF, overseas central banks and the Bank for International Settlements (BIS).
+Dr Shafik sat on the Monetary Policy Committee, the Financial Policy Committee, the Bank’s Court of Directors and the Board of the Prudential Regulation Authority.